-To see the list of scripts currently running, select Edit > Running Scripts or press Ctrl + J to open the Running Scripts window on your tablet or HUD.
+To see the list of scripts currently running, go to Edit > Running Scripts or press Ctrl + J to open the Running Scripts window on your tablet or HUD.

-At the top of this panel, there are two buttons: Reload All and Stop All.
-Just below those two buttons is the list of currently running scripts.
-When you first start Interface, it runs one or more default scripts designed to improve the experience, and if you have just started Interface, the scripts you see listed here are probably the default scripts.
+At the top of this panel, there are two buttons, Reload All and Stop All.
+Just below them is the list of currently running scripts.
+When you open Interface, it runs the default scripts designed to run at startup.

-The Running Scripts panel can be used to load and run scripts from a URL or from disk.
-High Fidelity also provides a number of example scripts for you to try out and those are listed in the lower half of the Running Scripts panel.
+The Running Scripts window can be used to load and run scripts from a URL or from a disk drive.
+High Fidelity also provides a number of example scripts for you to try out.
+These are listed in the lower half of the Running Scripts window.

 To run a script:

-You should now see the script at the top of the Running Scripts panel as well as the results of running the script.
+You should now see the script at the top of the Running Scripts window, as well as the results of running the script.

-Each virtual world owner has the ability to restrict who can add or edit entities (High Fidelity objects) in their virtual world.
-If the script you want to run adds or edits entities and you don't have permission to do so, you won't see any objects created or changed.
-You will, however, still see the script listed in the Running Scripts panel.
-For example, if you installed Sandbox and you are in your Home world, if you run the High Fidelity example script
+Each domain owner has the ability to restrict create and edit permissions.
+If the script you want to run adds or edits entities and you don't have the permission to do so, you won't see any objects created or changed.
+However, you will still see the script listed in the Running Scripts window.
+For example, if you installed Sandbox and you are in your Home domain, if you run the High Fidelity example script

 createCow.js found in the tutorials folder, an animated cow will appear in front of you.
-However; if you run
+But, if you run

-At any time you can close or restart one or all of the running scripts.
-To reload or stop scripts, select Edit > Running Scripts or press Ctrl + J to open the Running Scripts panel, and then do one of the following:
+You can close or restart any or all of the running scripts.
+To reload or stop a script, go to Edit > Running Scripts or press Ctrl + J to open the Running Scripts window, and then do one of the following: